 - Try a smaller piece of electrical tape.

 - Tape too tightly adheres to the lid before you start to pump.
 Remove and replace with a light touch.

 - Make sure there are no cracks in your hand pump.
-(This actually happened to me when I first tried this technique leading me to believe it wouldn’t work.
-Glad Vicki encouraged me to give it another try.)
+(This actually happened to me when I first tried this technique, leading me to believe it wouldn’t work.
+I’m glad Vicki encouraged me to give it another try.)

 - The lid may not be sealing the jar completely.
 Twist-on lids are the most frequent offenders.

-If you already have the wide-mouth attachment, you can avoid putting holes in your canning lids by using it with Mason glass jars.
+If you already have the wide-mouth attachment, you can avoid putting holes in your canning lids by using the attachment with Mason glass jars.

-P.S.
-The blue writing on the hand pump rubs off on your hands in an amazingly quick and annoying way.
-You can see in the pictures how half of the writing is already gone.
+Parting Thoughts: The blue writing on the hand pump rubs off onto your hands in a swift and annoying way.
+You can see in the pictures how half of the script is already gone.
 Coat the plastic barrel of the pump with vegetable oil and then use a paper towel or a little scrubby pad to remove it.

 - The Lettuce Experiment